 - Pinch of Salt and ground white pepper

-- I used the fat layer (the top layer) of pork belly.
-Cut them into small cubes.
+- Cut the pork fat into small cubes.
 Place them in a pan and cook them on low-medium heat.
 The fat will slowly render out from the skin.
 It may takes some times, just watch out on the heat not to burn them.
 They will crisp up as the fat renders out.
 Remove them from the fat and save them for later use.
 If you make this the day before, you can preheat them in oven at 350 F for 15 minutes and they will be crispy again

-- Place the remaining pork belly meat and pork shoulder/butt with the seasoning in a sealed plastic bag and marinade for at least 30 minutes
+- Place the pork with the seasoning in a sealed plastic bag and marinade for at least 30 minutes

 - Prepare a pot with a lid and place the pork inside the pot, pour in water, about 1-inch high.
 Cook on low to medium until the pork is fully cooked and tender, about 45 minutes to 1 hour.
 Remove the pork from the cooking liquid and when cool enough to handle, shred the meat.
 Save the cooking liquid (strain if necessary).
 This is a great tasting liquid